EricssonResearch/dnt/doc/oam.md

 With the `mask` and `unmask` command the operator can disable or enable the transmission on replication pipelines at runtime.
 Only works with replication pipelines, normal stream and jump pipelines cannot be masked.
+The corresponding `replicate` action must have a state object.

 ## OAM message formats